Our Story

 The Journey Behind US Patent 12,001,207

-When vision-based autonomous navigation technology development began in the mid-2010s, autonomous vehicles were largely a futuristic concept for most people.
-The patent (US 12,001,207, with a priority date of August 2019 and issued in June 2024) protects a camera-based safety system developed during research that explored various vision-based approaches.
-The autonomous vehicle landscape has evolved, with robotaxis and autonomous delivery vehicles entering deployment, supported by advancements such as Tesla's FSD v12.
+When this research began in the mid-2010s, autonomous vehicles were still mostly a concept.
+The patent (US 12,001,207, priority date August 2019, issued June 2024) protects a camera-based safety system that came out of that work.
+Since then, the industry has moved fast — robotaxis and autonomous delivery vehicles are now in deployment, and Tesla's FSD v12 showed what camera-first systems can do.

 How can an autonomous vehicle navigate, maintain its path, and avoid obstacles using vision as the primary input?

-This question guided the research and development process.
-The resulting patent (US 12,001,207) specifically protects a dual-module safety system that compares live camera images with pre-recorded route images to determine navigation safety—a practical approach that differs from purely map-free navigation but reduces dependence on frequently-updated detailed mapping infrastructure.
+The resulting patent (US 12,001,207) protects a dual-module safety system that compares live camera images with pre-recorded route images to determine whether navigation is safe.
+It's not purely map-free navigation, but it reduces dependence on frequently-updated mapping infrastructure.

-Autonomy is primarily a software-based function, which can potentially offer higher margins compared to hardware, depending on business models and market conditions.
-An effective licensing model focuses on software providers through per-vehicle or subscription-based agreements.
+Autonomy is mostly a software problem, which means potentially higher margins than hardware.
+A licensing model can target software providers through per-vehicle or subscription-based agreements.

-Camera-based approaches have demonstrated viability in certain contexts and implementations, with adoption occurring across various applications, though viability depends on specific use cases and regulatory approval.
+Camera-based approaches have proven viable in several contexts, though adoption still depends on specific use cases and regulatory approval.

 - A dual-module architecture separating safety determination from vehicle control